zhijun-gu/sublime-evernote/README.md

 The current maintainer is [bordaigorl].

-If you like this plugin and would like to support its development please consider donating through a [paypal donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JFWLSUZYXUHAQ) or using [gittip](https://www.gittip.com/bordaigorl/).
+If you like this plugin and would like to support its development please consider donating through a [paypal donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JFWLSUZYXUHAQ) or using [gratipay].

 If you would like to contribute, please see [CONTRIBUTING].